kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **Opila Crystal**
 - This can be found in some rubble in the Eastern Dune Sea on Tatooine, or from Jorak Uln in the Tomb of Tulak Hord on Korriban.

-**Phond Crystal**
-- The Phond Crystal is found on Mekel in the Tomb of Tulak Hord on Korriban.
-Note that you can let Jorak Uln kill Mekel for you.

 **Qel-Droma Robes**
 - These are in the Shyrack Caves on Korriban.